 - Layer the chicken things in a slow cooker.
 Heap the chopped sweet potatoes and onion on top.

 - Whisk together the coconut milk, cashew butter, tomato paste, minced garlic, curry powder, salt and cayenne.
 Pour over the chicken and vegetables.

-- Gently toss ingredients together to ensure they are evenly coated.
+- Gently toss the ingredients together to ensure they are evenly-coated.